jennings/jj/docs/config.md

 env JJ_CONFIG=/dev/null jj log       # Ignores any settings specified in the config file.
 ```

+If `JJ_CONFIG` contains the path of a directory, all files in that directory
+will be used for configuration.
+Files are read in lexicographic order, so
+settings in `b.toml` would override settings in `a.toml`.

 ### Specifying config on the command-line

 You can use one or more `--config-toml` options on the command line to specify